CloversChemistry/CloversChemistry.github.io/_pages/research/research_poster.md

 ---
 ## Description
-This was the Poster Adam (undergrad) and I made to present at the ACS conference in indianapolis.
-The work shown below shows a general concept of how we initially discovered the fluorination of epoxysilanes along with the work we had been conducting.
+This work was presented at the 2023 ACS conference in indianapolis.
+The work shows a general concept of how we initially discovered the fluorination of epoxysilanes along with the work we had been conducting.

 ## Poster
-<object data="{{ site.url }}{{ site.baseurl }}/Poster conf.pdf" width="1000" height="1000" type='application/pdf'></object>
+<object data="{{ site.url }}{{ site.baseurl }}/new poster conf.pdf" width="1000" height="1000" type='application/pdf'></object>

 <br><br>